 Brenicke Johnson Team: Track & Field

 On evenings that the library is open until 2:00 a.m., circulation, reference and computer lab services end at 10:00 p.m.
 Holiday, interim and summer hours vary.

-The Academic Success Center coordinates the Early Intervention Program.
+Academic Support coordinates the Early Intervention Program.
 The Early Intervention Program (EIP) is a mid-semester reporting system for faculty to identify students who are not performing well academically in their courses.
 The program targets only students enrolled in 100 and 200 level courses for indications of unsatisfactory progress and/or excessive absences.

-Students reported by faculty will receive a letter from the Academic Success Center indicating these courses and requesting the student to follow-up with the Center for advisement, assistance, etc. The Center boasts a success rate (avoidance of failure in those courses) of over 80% if the student follows up with our office.
+Students reported by faculty will receive a letter from Academic Support indicating these courses and requesting the student to follow-up with them for advisement, assistance, etc. Academic Support boasts a success rate (avoidance of failure in those courses) of over 80% if the student follows up with our office.

 This program not only informs students of their unsatisfactory progress and/or excessive absences in a course, but also encourages students to seek assistance and support if they are not doing well.
 Please note that we cannot guarantee total faculty participation.
 Therefore, failure to receive a report does not automatically indicate satisfactory performance in a student’s other courses.

 Monday - Friday 8:30 a.m. - 5 p.m.Schedule an Appointment!